tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/reverse-prompt-engineering.md

     </ul>
 </div>

-After the AI responds, follow with this:
+After the AI responds, follow it with this:

 <div class="chat">
     <p>Nice work!
 You're really smart and articulate.
 I especially like how you're structuring the information for easy readability.
 Now let's move on to the next section, "What you can do with this API"?
 Here's the template you should follow.
 Populate this with information from the <span class="pVar">{Source Material}</span>.</p>